NCAR/CAM/doc/source/users_guide/atmospheric-configurations.rst

 The predefined compsets exist with one of four levels of support.

 - **Scientifically supported**:  Specific compset/resolution pairs which have had significant, multi-year runs made and have been studied scientifically.
 It is important to note that resolutions which are not listed, are not scientifically supported, have not had tunings performed and should not be used for scientific studies without careful examination of the results.
-- **Functionally supported**: One or more tests for this compset have been made using at least one resolution.
-The resolutions/compsets have undergone some scientific validation and tuning, however, not to the extend of **Scientifically supported** compsets/resolutions.
-The user is encouraged to carefully examine the results.
 - **Tested**: One or more tests for this compset have been made using at least one resolution.
 Extensive scientific study has not been performed.
 The designation of "Tested" simply acknowledges that one or more compset/resolution pair(s) have been confirmed to run without crashing.
 No attempts have been made to validate the scientific quality of these runs and tunings have NOT been performed on them.
 - **Unsupported**:  These compsets are setup as a "convenience" for various reasons and they are not supported for science runs.
 If a user decides to use one of these compsets, they must also supply the --run-unsupported flag to create_newcase.
 These compsets may not even compile and run successfully as they have not been tested.